biodegradablerobotics/biodegradablerobotics.github.io/code.md

 The final simulation code can be found [here](https://github.com/biodegradablerobotics/biodegradablerobotics.github.io/blob/main/Code/Simulation.ipynb)

-All other code is submitted as assignments.
+All other used code is submitted as assignments.
 Some intermediate / unused / backup code files exist in the repository